codeconscious/codeconscious.github.io/_posts/2024-04-02-fsharp-enquoten-script.md

 <script src="https://gist.github.com/codeconscious/6e098acad292171667eda3862aa6cdc7.js"></script>

 I'm still tinkering with it, but it has been a suprisingly good little exercise.
-I'm sure it can be done much better (and probably even as a crazy bash one-liner 😄), but I'm pretty pleased with it.
+I'm sure it can be done much better (and probably even as a crazy bash one-liner, though I'd argue this is far easier to debug 😄), but I'm pretty pleased with it.

-In particular, I had the idea to create a tool like this when I realized that it was a perfect chance for practicing tail-recursive functions.
+I had the idea to create a tool like this when I realized that it was a perfect chance for practicing tail-recursive functions.